-Metastasis: spread of malignant cells to distant organs, tissues (e.g., colorectal cancer spreads to the liver)
+- Metastasis: the spread of malignant cells to distant organs, tissues (e.g., colorectal cancer spreads to the liver)

 - Complex genetic changes are responsible for the selection of tumor subclones that are capable of metastasis.

-- All metastases can be understood as arising from a two-part process: invasion of local extracellular tissue → dissemination and colonization.
+- All metastases can be understood as arising from a two-part process: invasion of local extracellular tissue and dissemination and colonization.

-Invasion of extracellular tissue: loss of cellular adhesions → adhesion to basement membrane → invasion through basement membrane → passage through extracellular tissue
+Invasion of extracellular tissue: loss of adhesion to the basement membrane → invasion through basement membrane → passage through extracellular tissue

 - Autocrine signaling via tumor-produced cytokines and paracrine signaling by cleaved matrix components and extracellular growth factors stimulate tumor cell locomotion towards vasculature or lymphatics.

-Dissemination and colonization: encountering vascular or lympathic routes → evasion of host defenses → implantation with distant tissue
+Dissemination and colonization: encountering vascular or lymphatic routes → evasion of host defenses → implantation with distant tissue

 - Host defenses destroy the majority of circulating cancer cells.
 Mechanisms to avoid this include tumor cell aggregation, formation of platelet-tumor complexes, and binding of active coagulation factors to form malignant emboli.

-- Disruption of cellular adhesion molecules (laminins, cadherins) enable extravasation at distant tissues.
-CD44 has been recently implicated in this process.
+- Disruption of cellular adhesion molecules (laminins, cadherins) enables extravasation at distant tissues.

 Common sites for cancer metastasis

-- Clinical features: weight loss, poor appetite, ↓ adipose tissue, muscle wasting, fatigue
+- Clinical features: weight loss, poor appetite, decreased adipose tissue, muscle wasting, fatigue

 - Curative therapy: therapy with the intent of curing the disease